infab-app/airgap-fusion/README.md

-# AirGap for Fusion 360
+# AirGap for Autodesk Fusion

-**An open-source Fusion 360 add-in by [Infab Softworks](https://infab.app)** that adds application-level safeguards for working with export-controlled design data.
+**An open-source Autodesk Fusion add-in by [Infab Softworks](https://infab.app)** that adds application-level safeguards for working with export-controlled design data.
 AirGap locks Fusion into offline mode, blocks cloud saves, and provides local-only file export, giving teams an additional layer of protection when using Fusion 360 in export controlled workflows.

 > **Disclaimer:** AirGap is designed to operate within an existing ITAR-compliant environment.
 It is not a substitute for compliant network architecture, access controls, or a formal compliance program.
 Autodesk Fusion 360 is not ITAR-compliant per Autodesk's own documentation.
 Consult your compliance officers before relying on this or any tool for export-controlled work.